charlie0129/afsctool/README.md

    - As we can see, we reduced IDEA to only **35%** of its original size: `2.9 GB` -> `965.7 MiB`.

+3. Then you can forget about it.
+Everything will work just like before.

 ## Compiling Guide

 ### Install Dependencies